 5 Things You’ll Only Find in New Orleans: Travel Therapy Jobs in Louisiana

 If you haven’t been to Louisiana, specifically New Orleans you may have only heard that life is a bit different here.
 There’s a parade for basically any occasion or holiday.
-Life happens with colorful backdrop, that’s for sure.
+Life happens with a colorful backdrop, that’s for sure.
 In addition to all of the celebrations, there are five things you’ll find only in New Orleans.

 While on assignment in Louisiana, see if you can spot these uniquely Nola experiences.